Public History Alumni

 I regularly crossed disciplinary boundaries putting history, archaeology, and anthropology in conversation with one another to produce a clearer, more vibrant understanding of the past.
 Without museums and historical sites, that not only preserve the past, but disseminate their findings to the public through online databases such as the Digital Archaeological Archive of Comparative Slavery, my research would not have been possible.

 I realized that the study of Public History would not only allow me to combine and hone my interests, but would also allow me to engage with the public in a manner that truly brings history alive.
 UMass Amherst’s Public History program allowed me to grow as a traditional historian while at the same time gain invaluable hands-on experience in the field.
 During my second year I developed an interest in blending the study of space and place in the Virginia Piedmont during the Early Republic with historic preservation and completed an internship at James Monroe's Ash-Lawn Highland.
-Upon graduation I accepted a position as curator of the Wethersfield (CT) Historical Society.
+Upon graduation I accepted a position as curator of the Wethersfield (CT) Historical Society, and a year later became Director of Research and Interpretation there.
+In April 2017 I began my current postion at Historic Westville.

 I graduated from the Commonwealth Honors College of the University of Massachusetts, Amherst in 2012 with a B.A. in History and minors in Classics and Spanish.
 I wrote my honors thesis on the civil rights activism of Young Women’s Christian Association during the era of McCarthy, more specifically: the divide within the organization caused by the fear of communism during recurrent red scares, the rift this tension caused within its membership, and the effect this division had on the organization’s activism.
 This project relied upon primary source materials found in the YWCA of the USA records at the Sophia Smith Collection at Smith College, scholarship on the YWCA, the Cold War, mid-twentieth century women, and progressive movements.
 During my undergraduate career I also worked as an intern in the Special Collection and University archives, where I catalogued and created a finding aid for the George Millman Papers.